hazelcast/hazelcast-reference-manual/src/Queue-Configuration.md

 The following is the full list of queue configuration elements with their descriptions.

-- `max-size`: Maximum number of items in the Queue.
+- `max-size`: Maximum number of items in the queue.
+It is used to set an upper bound for the queue.
+You will not be able to put more items when the queue reaches to this maximum size whether you have a queue store configured or not.
 - `backup-count`: Number of synchronous backups.
-Queue is a non-partitioned data structure, so all entries of a Queue reside in one partition.
-When this parameter is '1', it means there will be one backup of that Queue in another member in the cluster.
+Queue is a non-partitioned data structure, so all entries of a queue reside in one partition.
+When this parameter is '1', it means there will be one backup of that queue in another member in the cluster.
 When it is '2', two members will have the backup.
 - `async-backup-count`: Number of asynchronous backups.
 - `empty-queue-ttl`: Used to purge unused or empty queues.
 If you define a value (time in seconds) for this element, then your queue will be destroyed if it stays empty or unused for that time.
 - `item-listeners`: Adds listeners (listener classes) for the queue items.
 You can also set the attribute `include-value` to `true` if you want the item event to contain the item values, and you can set `local` to `true` if you want to listen to the items on the local member.
 - `queue-store`: Includes the queue store factory class name and the properties  *binary*, *memory limit* and *bulk load*.
 Please refer to [Queueing with Persistent Datastore](#queueing-with-persistent-datastore).
-- `statistics-enabled`: If set to `true`, you can retrieve statistics for this Queue using the method `getLocalQueueStats()`.
+- `statistics-enabled`: If set to `true`, you can retrieve statistics for this queue using the method `getLocalQueueStats()`.